bjamturley/MedSchoolAtlas/Biochemistry/pH and Blood Buffering.md

 Therefore, as H+ increases in solution, pH decreases

-Ka is the **acid dissociation constant**., or the likelihood to dissociate in solution.
+Ka is the **acid dissociation constant**, or the likelihood to dissociate in solution.
 Stronger acids have a higher Ka.

 Strong acids will dissociate completely which means for strong acids, the initial acid concentration and the final H+ will be equal,
 # Henderson-Hassall Bach